Plantar Fasciitis and Heel Spurs The Biggest Mistake

 Oxalates are naturally occurring compounds found abundantly across many food groups but aren't always our friends.
 In excess amounts, they can form sharp oxalate crystals, like tiny shards of glass that irritate tissues and cause pain.

 Those pesky crystal build-ups?
 They're not just tough on your kidneys, but they can also cause foot pain.
 But don't rush to cut out all high-oxalate foods.
-There's no need to ditch them from your diet completely.
-Instead, try balancing them with calcium-rich foods.
-Why?
-These substances bind with oxalates in the intestines, preventing their absorption.
+There's no need to remove them from your diet altogether.

 Misconceptions About Heel Spurs and Stretching Techniques

-The real offender?
-Inflamed connective tissue is the plantar fascia at the bottom of your foot.
-Imagine it like an overstretched rubber band – pull too hard, and you get tiny microtears leading to inflammation and pain.
-Now, picture these tears being aggravated when you stretch incorrectly or overdo certain activities – doesn't sound fun.
+Imagine it like an overstretched rubber band – pull too hard, and you get tiny micro tears leading to inflammation and pain.
+Those tears are aggravated when you stretch incorrectly or overdo certain activities.

 The Correct Stretching Technique for Plantar Fasciitis